samaro119/RPi_Mass_Image_Writer_dcfldd/README.md

 ## How to use?

-    Login to shared folder
+1. Login to the shared folder on the Pi
-    Transfer image files via samba to shared folder Plug in all USB flash drives to write to
+2. Transfer image files to the shared folder (/home/MassImageWriter/Desktop/images)
-    Hit left button to enumerate all images and drives Use up/down buttons to select image
-    Press the right button to start writing to drives.
-You can press it again to terminate writing.
-    Press the select button (extreme left) to shutdown device properly to prevent data corruption.
-The words "Shutting down" will remain even after the device has completely shutdown, so just wait for the activity light to turn off before pulling the power.
+3. Plug in all devices to write image files onto.
+4. Use the Up and Down buttons to cycle between the menu options: ("Select img file to install?", "Find connected devices?", "Reboot?", "Shutdown")
+5. Use the Select button to chose an option.
+6. Verify your devices are correctly connected first with "Find connected devices?".
+7. The select "Select img file to install?" which will scan the ```/home/MassImageWriter/Desktop/images/compressedImages``` folder and list the files found.
+8. Use the select button on the img file you want to write to begin the operation, the current progress will be displayed on the LCD display.